GeoJSON Formatter

 Is my data sent to a server?

-I’ve capped the UI at 8 spaces.
-Anything more than that usually makes GeoJSON files impossible to read on a standard monitor anyway!
+Capped at 8 spaces.
+More than that makes most GeoJSON unreadable on a normal monitor anyway.